This article is all about demystifying the commands “apt upgrade” and “apt full-upgrade” and their differences!

 What is apt?

-APT stands for Advanced Packaging Tool which is a tool that is used to manage software in our system and apt is the software used to communicate this APT software management tool.
+APT stands for Advanced Packaging Tool, which is a tool used to manage apps a.k.a “software packages” that are installed in our system.

-The words “manage software” in the above paragraph simply refer to these 5 basic tasks
+The words “manage” above simply refer to these 5 basic tasks

 - install software